moonkie

 3. Schedule Ahead

-Scheduling your day ahead helps you stay on top of Montessori activities, prepare the space you need beforehand, and give yourself time and permission to stay engaged and involved.
+Scheduling your day helps you stay on top of Montessori activities, prepare the space you need beforehand, and give yourself time and permission to stay engaged and involved.

 When to Start Doing Montessori at Home